hainesr/ruby-zip-container/README.md

 There are some examples of how to use the library provided in the examples directory.
 See the contents of the tests directory for even more.

+#### Versions

+Version 5 of this library will be the last to support Ruby 2.7 and the last to support RubyZip 2.4.
+Version 6 will require at least Ruby 3.0 and RubyZip 3.0.

 ### What this library can not do yet

 The basic requirements of a ZIP Container are all implemented but memory resident ZIP Container files are not yet supported.
 Presently all operations are performed on files that are resident on disk.